ladybug-tools/spider/burning-manalemma-2017/README.md

 * https://www.reddit.com/r/BurningMan/
 * https://www.instagram.com/burningman/?hl=en

-Temple 2017
+### Temple 2017

 > The Temple is a place of refuge, mourning, and healing.
-The Temple Burn is a solemn ritual; a cleansing, a rite of passage, a pyre.
+The **Temple Burn** is a solemn ritual; a cleansing, a rite of passage, a pyre.
 We are honored to create and share this project with the Burning Man community and invite all to contribute.

 * http://www.temple2017.org/
 * https://www.facebook.com/brctemple2017/
 * https://www.instagram.com/temple_2017/
 * https://twitter.com/temple_2017

+More in the next few days.
+In the mean time here's some background:

 ### Mission